 When it comes to dealing with waste disposal you need to ensure you have the right waste-handling equipment for the job.
-If your business produces a lot of waste that needs to be disposed of then waste compactors are an excellent way to get the job done because they are powerful, efficient and eco-friendly, and they can save you money.
+If your business produces a lot of waste that needs to be disposed of, waste compactors are an excellent way to get the job done because they are powerful, efficient and eco-friendly, and they can also save your company money.

-Both the static and portable compactors will help you manage your waste in a cost-efficient and eco-friendly way.
-Compactors are a great way of dealing with waste as there is no need to separate out the different types of waste making it very efficient.
+Both the static and portable compactors will help you manage your waste in a cost-efficient and sustainable way.
+Compactors are a great way of dealing with waste as there is no need to separate out the different types of waste, which means it’s very efficient.

-Static compactors are bigger than portable one and so they can deal with a larger amount of waste.
+Static compactors are bigger than portable ones and can deal with larger amounts of waste.
 They are bolted to a concrete base and the compacted waste is transferred to an adjacent container which can be taken away and emptied when it is full.

 Portable compactors are smaller and the whole unit is taken away to be emptied and returned when it is full.